-While for many people sports betting is just a fun hobby, there are a few ways of making money consistently by wagering on sports games as long as you understand the different bet types, odds, and strategies that can be brought into play.
+For many people sports betting is just a fun hobby.
+But there are a few ways of making money consistently by wagering on sports games as long as you understand the different bet types, odds, and strategies that can be brought into play.
 However, knowing how to win at sports betting also takes dedication and time, and involves making a lot of smart but small bets over an entire season, which add up to a profit overall.

 Hopefully, these tips will help you to maximize the amount you win at sports betting.
 Although no betting system can be regarded as entirely reliable, and caution and research are recommended before you place any bet if you put these tricks into practice routinely, you should find that you win more often than you lose, and those small wins will mount up over time.